A G Manly Charitable Trust

 Overview

-The A G Manly Charitable Trust was established in 1991 by Graham Manly OBE, former CIBSE and BESA President, to honor his father AG Manly, who founded the AG Manly engineering firm in 1948.
-Over 34 years, the trust has distributed over £1.8 million through 380 grants to more than 130 charities.
-With an annual expenditure of approximately £122,774 (2024), the trust maintains a focused mission: to provide financial assistance to advance the science of engineering for public benefit and to promote engineering education, particularly for young people.
+The A G Manly Charitable Trust was established in 1991 by Graham Manly OBE, former CIBSE and BESA President, to honour his father Alfred Manly, who founded the A.G.
+Manly & Co engineering firm in Wandsworth in 1948.
+Over 35 years, the trust has distributed nearly £2 million through 380 grants to more than 130 charities.
+With an annual income of approximately £121,171 (2024), the trust maintains a focused mission: to provide financial assistance to advance the science of engineering for public benefit and to promote engineering education, particularly for young people.
 The trust operates with three trustees and no paid staff, ensuring all resources go directly to charitable causes.
 The trust primarily focuses on projects in London, Surrey, and Sussex, though engineering education initiatives receive particular priority.

 Funding Priorities